 The aroma tube is designed with a ‘glass screen’ with 4 holes in the glass itself as you can see in the below picture.

 This way you don’t have to use a stainless steel screen and have mostly glass in your vapor path.
+Having said that, Arizer has been supplying stainless steel steels with all of their portable vapes.
+You can decide if you use the supplied stainless screens or not.

 You only insert the loaded aroma tube into the chamber once it is heated up and you are ready to vaporize.